hmc-cs111-fall2015/project/README.md

 Place your **project plan** in the file `documents/plan.md`.
 It should answer the following questions.

-Language evaluation
-  : How will you know that your language has accomplished its goals?
+**Language evaluation:** How will you know that your language has accomplished its goals?
 What
     tools, techniques, or measurements will you use to evaluate your language *design*?
 What tools or practices will you use to ensure that your language *implementation* is of high quality?

-Implementation plan
-  : How much time do you think you'll need for the various components of your language
+**Implementation plan:** How much time do you think you'll need for the various components of your language
     (e.g., finding a host language, implementing the semantics, the parser, tools, etc)?
 Provide a brief schedule (e.g., with a deliverable every week) for your project.

-Teamwork plan
-  : If you are working in a team, how do you plan to
+**Teamwork plan:** If you are working in a team, how do you plan to
     divide the labor? *Note: Each team member must work on every aspect of the project, including design, implementation, evaluation, and documentation.*